dingdang66686/refind-nix/README.md

         };
     };
 }
 ```
+`boot.loader.efi.cantouchEfiVariables` must be enabled for refind to install correctly with `boot.loader.efi.efiSysMountPoint` correctly pointing to the esp mount point.

 ## Credits
 [betaboon](https://github.com/betaboon) made the original nixos-module for rEFInd on his [gist](https://gist.github.com/betaboon/97abed457de8be43f89e7ca49d33d58d) which is the base for this module.
 Most of this codebase is his code but updated to work on latest nixpkgs-unstable